 Toward Maximum Independence - Transforming Lives Since 1981

-Headquartered in San Diego, Toward Maximum Independence (TMI) was formed in 1981 to provide independent living services as a vendor with San Diego Regional Center.
+Headquartered in San Diego, Toward Maximum Independence (TMI) was formed in 1981 to provide Independent Living Services as a vendor with San Diego Regional Center.
 In 1986, the agency became a California nonprofit 501(c)3 corporation.
-Over the next several years our services were expanded to include employment, supported living, family support and, in 2000, for the deaf and hard of hearing.
-TMI grew from a small sole-proprietorship based out of a home office, to providing support to now more than 900 individuals with intellectual and/or developmental disabilities, as well as the deaf and hard of hearing, with offices in San Diego, Escondido, Temecula, El Centro and Corona.
+Over the next several years our services were expanded to include Employment Solutions, Community Living Services, Family Support Services and, in 2000, for the Deaf and Hard of Hearing.
+In 2020, we launched our Disabled Veteran Employment Services program.
+TMI grew from a small sole-proprietorship based out of a home office, to providing support to now more than 1,200 individuals with intellectual and developmental disabilities, as well as the Deaf and Hard of Hearing, with offices in San Diego, Escondido, Temecula, El Centro and Corona.

 TMI has been accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) since accreditations started in 2001.
 For 2015, we were nominated for the East County Chamber of Commerce Community Service Organization for best nonprofit, as well as being nominated for Best Service Organization by the Temecula Valley Chamber of Commerce.

-TMI is comprised of a governing Board of Directors, as well as a staff of more than 360.
+TMI is comprised of a governing Board of Directors, as well as a staff of more than 400.
 Currently, we hold several vendorizations through San Diego and Inland Regional Centers including Independent Living Services, Supported Living Services, Integrated Work and Family Focused Services.
-We also provide support to children through our Alternative Family program, which is licensed as a Resource Family Agency (formerly named Foster Family Agency).
+We provide support to youth through our Family Support Services program.
+We are a licensed Resource Family Agency (formerly named Foster Family Agency).
 In addition, TMI has an agreement with the Department of Rehabilitation to provide Supported Employment services.
-We also provide services to the deaf and hard of hearing via our Evolution to Independence (ETI) division.

 TMI works to assure that the human rights and dignity of persons served are preserved within the scope of all our programs.